 The Patient Services Team provides essential support to the patients, GPs, nursing and management teams at Hope Farm Medical Centre.
 The Patient Services Team is trained to deal with patient enquiries in a sympathetic and confidential manner.
 The team covers the traditional primary care tasks across reception, prescribing, secretarial, data management and administration support duties but also modern, vibrant and forward thinking tasks such as social prescribing.
 The aim of the Patient Services Team is to provide an effective, friendly and interactive service to our practice patients and professional healthcare associates.

-Ginny started working at the Practice in 1991 as a receptionist and was promoted over the years to Office Manager.
-Ginny is responsible for the organisation and coordination of the Patient Services Team, the practice operations and procedures to ensure the practice’s effectiveness and efficiency.
+Sarah is responsible for the organisation and coordination of the Patient Services Team, the practice operations and procedures to ensure the practice’s effectiveness and efficiency.

-Ginny has a very demanding but varied role within the practice.
+Sarah has a very demanding but varied role within the practice.

 The Medicines Manager has a central role in the provision of an efficient, patient-friendly repeat prescribing system in the practice.
-Sarah is responsible for improving the service to both patients and clinicians by putting in place processes to minimise the chance of error and will reduce wastage of medicines.
+Lisa is responsible for improving the service to both patients and clinicians by putting in place processes to minimise the chance of error and will reduce wastage of medicines.